Pece17/Python/README.md

 # Python

-A project for learning the basics of the **Python** programming language.
+A project for learning the basics of the **Python programming language**.
 My purpose is to learn best practices for writing—in theory—production-grade **Python** that is clean, efficient, and maintainable.

 ## Table of Contents